enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 After a while, you have:
-1. approved intermediate packages you can directly turn into a full-length content
-2. much more motivation because you only had to make small bets.
+1. approved intermediate packages you can directly turn into a full-length content **2. much more motivation because you only had to make small bets.**

 BONUS TIP: